Q - Is Cornwall Community Foundation part of the local authority?

 Q - Do you make grants to individuals?

 A - In general we do not make awards to individuals.
 However, we have a few specific grant programmes for individuals.
-These are: the Lord Lieutenant's Fund for Youth, Bolitho Fund for individuals and the Morwenna Fund.
+These are: the Lord Lieutenant's Fund for Youth, Bolitho Fund for individuals.

 Q - Where can we get help and advice about applying for a grant?